The 5 Stages of Depression

 Northeast Health Services is dedicated to supporting your mental health.
 If you are experiencing suicidal thoughts, we encourage you to reach out for immediate support through your local crisis services by dialing 988, contacting your local emergency services, or visiting your local emergency room.

 Depression is often misunderstood as a single, static condition.
-But in truth, it’s a complex mental health challenge that unfolds gradually—sometimes quietly—through multiple stages.
-Understanding these stages can help you recognize the signs earlier, respond with care, and find the proper depression treatment before things escalate.
+But in truth, it’s a complex mental health challenge that can expand and change over time.
+While the “stages of depression” aren’t a clinical delineation, understanding these stages can help you recognize the signs earlier, respond with care, and find the proper depression treatment before things escalate.

 It’s easy to dismiss these symptoms as just being tired or overwhelmed.
 But they can be signs that something deeper is going on, especially if they persist for more than a few weeks.

-This stage marks the shift from occasional sadness to something more consistent.
-You may still be going through the motions of life—working, socializing, completing tasks—but everything feels heavier:
+This stage marks the shift from occasional sadness to something more consistent, involving more physical symptoms that are difficult to ignore.
+You may still be going through the motions of life, continuing to work and socialize as normal, but it feels more difficult to do so.

 At this point, early intervention can make a big difference.
-Starting therapy or talking to a trusted professional can help stop depression from deepening.
+Starting therapy or talking to a trusted professional can help stop depression from worsening.

 Moderate depression starts to interfere with your daily responsibilities, relationships, and sense of self.
-People at this stage often struggle to:
+This stage is where many people might get a diagnosis of major depressive disorder, or a different depression diagnosis.

 This stage often requires more intensive care and can involve: